cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 Certain tree sizes are protected in Austin and require a special permit to cut them down.
 You will need a [Tree Ordinance Review Application]({{ site.baseurl }}/residential/resources/applications-and-forms/tree-ordinance-review-application) if your project:

-Involves a tree of any species that is 19 inches or more in diameter (59.6904 inches around),
+* involves a tree of any species that is 19 inches or more in diameter (59.6904 inches around),

-And requires you to:
+and requires you to:

-* Remove the tree,
+* remove the tree,
-* Or do work near the critical root zone.
+* or do work near the critical root zone.

 To calculate a tree’s diameter, measure the circumference of the tree from 4.5 feet above the ground (diameter at breast height or DBH), and divide by Pi (3.14).
 Trees smaller than 19 inches in diameter are not protected.